TomerBitonn/tomerbitonn/README.md

 # Hi, I'm Tomer! 👋

-I'm a Computer Science student with a passion for software development, automation, and building cool things.
+A Computer Science student with a passion for software development, automation, and building cool things.
 I love learning new technologies and turning ideas into real projects.

 ---